UCSB-CS56-M16/cs56-rational-example/ex05/README.md

 In ex06, we'll look at:

+* Adding links to the Java Standard Libraries into our javadoc
 * The situation with negative rational numbers, and negative parameters to our constructor
 * Multiplying rational numbers